July 8, 2025, 10:19 am | Read time: 4 minutes

 Reactions from Fans and Brand

-Not only live in the stadium but also later under Armstrong’s Instagram post, fans were thrilled by the singer’s humorous action.
+Not only live in the stadium but also later under Armstrong’s Instagram post, fans showed enthusiasm for the singer’s humorous action.
 “No one else can rock a Lidl tracksuit like Em can,” wrote one user under the post.
 Another person simply commented “Ruhrpottstyle,” while another came up with the new name “Lidlpark.”

-And Lidl didn’t sleep on it either, coming up with witty comments that they posted via various international brand accounts under Armstrong’s concert photo.
+And Lidl didn’t miss a beat, coming up with witty comments posted via various international brand accounts under Armstrong’s concert photo.
 “In the end, only Lidl merch matters,” read a comment from Lidl UK, a clear nod to the Linkin Park lyric “In the end, it doesn’t even matter.”
 “You understood the assignment,” commented Lidl Belgium, while Lidl France’s social media team wrote, “You come to France, we have toothpaste at Lidl.”

 Tracksuit Becomes a Bestseller

-As “Express” reports, Emily Armstrong’s funny stage gag led to a rush on the Lidl online shop, especially for the suit the singer wore.
-In fact, it is not available online (at the time of writing this article).
-It is unknown to what extent Lidl was informed in advance about the planned appearance in the tracksuit and thus anticipated increased demand for the product.
-FITBOOK has inquired with Lidl.
-As soon as we receive a response, you will read it here.
+As “Express” reports, Emily Armstrong’s humorous stage gag led to a rush on the Lidl online shop, especially for the tracksuit the singer wore.
+As of the writing of this article, it is not available online.
+Whether Lidl was informed in advance about the planned appearance in the tracksuit and thus anticipated increased demand for the product was initially unknown.
+Lidl stated in response to a FITBOOK inquiry: “We are pleased with the great interest in our tracksuit.
+We were very well prepared for the rush.
+The supply of goods is generally ensured.
+If an item is temporarily sold out, there are always plenty of alternatives available.”